samjulien/blog/_posts/2018-07-19-how-auth0-makes-your-apps-more-secure.md

 ## No Better Time To Secure Your Apps

-Securing your app with the best tools is always a good decision — but it is especially timely, given the slew of new regulations, including [GDPR](https://auth0.com/blog/get-ready-for-gdpr/) and potentially a robust new measure in [California](https://auth0.com/blog/brace-yourself-the-gdpr-ripple-effect-in-california/).
-In line with these events, Auth0 has developed additional [strategies](https://auth0.com/blog/get-ready-for-gdpr/) for getting your team into alignment quickly, including [customer identity and access management (CIAM) protocol](https://auth0.com/blog/digital-success-through-customer-identity-and-access-management/).
+Securing your app with the best tools is always a good decision — but it is especially timely, given the slew of new regulations: GDPR deadline has passed, but [it's not too late to comply](https://auth0.com/blog/your-quick-gdpr-compliance-checklist/), and several countries and states in the U.S. have followed the EU with [similar privacy initiatives](https://auth0.com/blog/brace-yourself-the-gdpr-ripple-effect-in-california/).
+In line with these events, Auth0 has developed additional [strategies](https://auth0.com/gdpr-assessment/) for getting your team into alignment quickly, including [customer identity and access management (CIAM) protocol](https://auth0.com/blog/digital-success-through-customer-identity-and-access-management/).

 While it might be easy to forget your apps in the swirl of demands around your core operations — making sure you plug any holes here is key to ensuring that you don't become another [data-breach statistic](https://consequenceofsound.net/2018/06/ticketfly-hacker-data-breach/).